veeSauce/code_exercise/README.md

 API source for name: http://uinames.com/api/
 API source for joke: http://api.icndb.com/jokes/random?firstName=John&lastName=Doe&limitTo=[nerdy]

+The service once running has 2 endpoints, both can be reached with a GET request:

+1- "/" This endpoint gives back the joke with a random name in it 2- "/health" This is for setting up healthcheck on the app (more discussed further)

+The vendor directory has all the external dependency library and the folder is necessary strictly to deploy instances of Google Cloud Platform APP engine

 If you are trying to run the app locally, follow these instructions:

 1- Install GO
 2- Setup Goroot and Gopath correctly
 3- clone the binary: <github link here>
 4: cd into src directory and run go build main.go
-5: run ./main - app will run on
+5: run command ./main - app will run on the URL below

 http://localhost:5000